-A tenant hosts a service application.
-The SaaS model is a typical, multi-tenancy platform that supports multiple end users accessing an application simultaneously and with data of different users' applications residing at the same location.
-Exploiting vulnerabilities in the application or injecting client code into the SaaS system might expose data to other users [33].
-Therefore, consideration should to be given to implementing multi-tenancy while segregating data from different users' applications during the design of an AC system.
+The SaaS model is a typical, multi-tenancy platform that supports multiple end users simultaneously accessing an application with the data of different users' applications residing at the same location.
+Exploiting vulnerabilities in the application or injecting code into the SaaS system might expose data to other users [34].
+Therefore, strategic planning should be given to implementing multi-tenancy while segregating data from different users' applications during the design of an AC system.